Schedule of Events

 55th Reunion: Conversations On Issues We Care About

-Conversations on Issues We Care about consists of six concurrent, 90-minute discussion sessions on different topics.
+Conversations on Issues We Care about consists of seven concurrent, 90-minute discussion sessions on different topics.
 Each session begins with brief opening remarks from a cluster expert, followed by a facilitated discussion among 10–15 participants.
 You’ll select your session when registering online for Reunion.
 We ask that participants remain in their chosen session for the full 90 minutes.
 For 55th Reunion celebrants, hosted by the 55th Reunion Planning Committee.

 Discussion Sessions: